softcover/softcover_book/chapters/getting_started.md

 example_book.epub
 ```

 \noindent If you don't already have an EPUB viewer installed on your computer, I suggest [Adobe Digital Editions](http://www.adobe.com/products/digital-editions.html).
-On my system, this program is associated with `.epub` files, so I can open the example book EPUB like this:
+On OS X, if Adobe Digital Editions is associated with `.epub` files, you can open the example book EPUB like this:

 ```console
 $ open ebooks/example_book.epub
 ```

-\noindent The result appears in Figure~\ref{fig:example_epub}.
+\noindent The result appears in Figure~\ref{fig:example_epub}. (*Note*: As of OS X Mavericks, you can use also use iBooks to open EPUB files.)

 ![The example book EPUB.\label{fig:example_epub}](images/figures/example_epub.png)